-7 Taumata Aronui is an independent advisory group established in 2019 as a part of the Reform of Vocational Education.
+&lt;sup>5 Taumata Aronui is an independent advisory group established in 2019 as a part of the Reform of Vocational Education.

-8 Manu Kōkiri (2022) (p.
+&lt;sup>6 Manu Kōkiri (2022) (p.
 6)

 Te Mana Arotake | Māori Views on Public Accountability

 The Office of the Auditor-General, Te Mana Arotake, has committed to a programme of research focused on the future of public accountability in Aotearoa New Zealand.
 Previous research suggests that Māori have low levels of trust in the public sector.
 This research looks specifically at Māori perspectives on public accountability and asks, 'What views do Māori have about effective public accountability?'.
 Through this study, Te Mana Arotake is seeking to understand: